kamtoeddy/apitoolz/docs/v0.2.2/parseRequestKeys.md

 # Parse Request Keys

-Ever wantend to pass a boolean or numerical value in an HTTP GET `query` or `params` object?
-With `apitoolz.parseRequestKeys` you can do way more.
+Ever wanted to pass a boolean or numerical value in an HTTP GET `query` or `params` object?
+You can do way more with the `parseRequestKeys` function

+Example:

 ```ts
 import { parseRequestKeys } from "apitoolz";